google-deepmind/meltingpot/README.md

 [human_players](meltingpot/python/human_players) directory.
 Some have multiple variants, which you select with the `--level_name` flag.

+NOTE: If you get a `ModuleNotFoundError: No module named 'meltingpot.python'`
+      error, you can solve it by exporting the meltingpot home directory as `PYTHONPATH` (e.g. by calling `export PYTHONPATH=$(pwd)`).

 ### Training agents

 We provide a simple example using RLLib to train agents in self-play on a